 The Cigar End rot disease

-This condition can affect ripe banana fruit, too, causing the banana’s rot and dryness from the end tip.
+This condition can affect ripe banana fruit, too, causing the banana’s rot and dry from the end tip.
 The affected fruit becomes dark and thick as ash.
 It looks like a cigarette end is off.

 - Avoid injuring bananas, and do not cut the banana flower 8-11 weeks from birth.